-They call on us for a few words and half an hour later, they wish we would sit down and shut up.
+Well-meaning friends call on us for a few words before a gathering of some type and half an hour later, they wish we would sit down and shut up.

 When one preacher asked why his hosts had not called on him to say grace throughout the entire week they’d been together, the man replied, “Because we want to eat tonight!”
 (I was there and I heard it.)